Sycnex/Windows10Debloater/README.md

 Stop-EdgePDF (If chosen)

-## The Revert switch choice runs the following functions:
+## The Revert switch choice runs the following functions

 Revert-Changes,
 Enable-EdgePDF